Creator-Solutions/Orchestra-Framework/README.md

 Route::middleware('auth')->get('/login');
 ```

-<p>this new way of adding middlware resource can be done within our api.php file. </p>
+this new way of adding middlware resource can be done within our **api.php** file.
 <p>
  Lets break some of the code down shall we:
 </p>